ameseee/kwk-curriculum-site/web-app/lessons/responsive-design/index.md

 Now that we know the syntax to create media queries, we are going to dig into making some bigger changes than just color.

-Visit [Liquidapsive](http://www.liquidapsive.com/) and select the `static` option from the dropdown, then drag the window in - what happens?
+Visit <a target="blank" href="http://www.liquidapsive.com/ ">Liquidapsive</a> and select the `static` option from the dropdown, then drag the window in - what happens?
 Now, select the `responsive` option and do the same thing.

 At about 1050px, the blue section on the right pops under the green section, and each card in the blue section is organized differently and now has an image.
 At about 790px, the yellow sections pops on top of the green section.